fredatgithub/DownloadPDF/README.md

 # DownloadPDF
-Download several PDF files automatically
+Download several PDF files automatically like free ebooks instead of downloading each one on by one.
+The name of the ebook is generic (ebook1, ebook2, etc.) because parsing a web site is not standard.